Optiver 2026 New Grad OA full process analysis | HackerRank programming + knowledge test + Zap-N game real experience

 4

-self.m = m # Limit the maximum number of logs.
+self.m = m # Maximum log number limit

-self.log_ids_queue = [] # Queue holding the last m log IDs
+self.log_ids_queue = [] # Queue that saves the latest m log IDs

 if logId in self.logs_dict: